texfaq/texfaq.github.io/FAQ-interruptlist.md

 date: 2014-06-10
 ---

-It's often convenient to have commentary text, ''outside'' the list, between successive entries of a list.
+It's often convenient to have commentary text, "outside" the list, between successive entries of a list.
 In the case of `itemize` lists this is no problem, since there's never anything to distinguish successive items, while in the case of